PyPSA/PyPSA/doc/optimal_power_flow.rst

 Stochastic optimisation
 -----------------------

-Use the weightings ``w_t`` as probabilities for the snapshots, which can represent different load/weather conditions.
+For the very simplest stochastic optimisation you can use the weightings ``w_t`` as probabilities for the snapshots, which can represent different load/weather conditions.
+More sophisticated functionality is planned.